Wason1/CCL/README.md

 # CCL-Queries
-a collection of CCL code used to check the database for issues
+a collection of CCL code used to extract data from the Cerner EMR (actually a DMR) system.

 [Markdown Guide](https://guides.github.com/features/mastering-markdown/)